What does it take to be called into full-time ministry as a follower of Jesus? Who does God call?

 Jesus saves people in every walk of life.
 Some are successful, some are poor.
 Some are healthy, others have illnesses.
 Acts 1:8 says we will be his witnesses.
 The verse isn’t a command; it is a statement of fact.
 For many of us, our ministry is making Jesus known to others who work for someone else.

-4 Daily Activities
+4 Daily Activities (edited to add a 5th)

 There are 4 key activities we can do every day to grow our ministry while working for someone else.
 These activities are not illegal nor will they cost us our job or a future promotion.
 But as we practice them, we grow our ability to minister to others full-time without leaving our job.